josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🎶_Banned_Broadcasts_Cooperative/📱_feed_manipulation_and_containment_theatre.md

 # 📱 Feed Manipulation and Containment Theatre

 **First created:** 2025-09-15 | **Last updated:** 2025-09-15
-*How platforms suppress by substitution and pastel distraction rather than silence.*
+*How platforms suppress by substitution and pastel distraction rather than silence*

 ---